etc5had0w/E-Learning-System-1.0---Authentication-Bypass-RCE/README.md

 # E-Learning System-1.0 Authentication-Bypass & RCE

-This exploit is available on exploitDB but there were minor mistakes that are already fixed in this github version of exploit.
+This exploit is available on exploitDB but there were minor mistakes in the exploit that needed some python knowledge to fix and run the exploit.

+However I Qucikly Fixed Those Issues and uploaded the updated and 100% Working version of the exploit.

 Link to ExploitDB : https://www.exploit-db.com/exploits/49434